andrewtrandev/GitGrub-2-way-market-place/README.md

 ![This is an image of your task planning](This is the relative path to it)
 * Shows significant planning for how tasks are planned and tracked, including a full description of the process and of the tools used

+Tasks will be tracked and planned through the use of Trello, Evernote and the assignment criteria.
+I've written up the assignment criteria and allocated checkboxes in Evernote, this will help me identify what has and has not been completed.
+Daily tracking of tasks can be broken down and placed in Trello.

 ##### 10. ERD provided represents a normalised database model.
 ![This is an image of your ERD](This is the relative path to it)
 * Meets D with no duplication and ideal definition of entities.

+---
 ## Section 3: Code specific assessment.

 This section can be deleted from the readme.
 I have only included it here to draw your attention to it.